 In 2010 Clark moved to Northampton Saints and despite many significant strides in his career, was banned for 32 weeks in 2012 for intentionally breaking the arm of Leicester Tigers hooker Rob Hawkins.

-Since arriving in the East Midlands from Leeds Carnegie in 2010 he has played over 100 times for the Saints.
+He arrived in the East Midlands from Leeds Carnegie in 2010 and played over 100 times for the Saints.
 During his first season at the Club, at the age of just 21, Calum led the Saints against Saracens in the LV= Cup and was named Young Player of the Season for 2010/11 having started both the Heineken Cup final and Aviva Premiership semi-final.

 His constant incredible stunts lead to a three-year Saracens deal from the 2017/18 season.

-Clark helped Saracens claim a Premiership during the 2018/19 season and heads into the 2019/20 Champions Cup with 55 European caps.
+Clark helped Saracens claim a Premiership during the 2018/19 season and went into the 2019/20 Champions Cup with 55 European caps.